wyvertux/wyverkiss/INSTALL.md

 repo and not Wyverkiss.
 While you can ask them to support Wyverkiss environment, they are under no obligation to adhere to your request.

 Repositories should now be setup and in functioning order.
-Run 'kiss search \*' (notice the backslash) to print all repository packages in the search order of the package manager.
+Run `kiss search \*` (notice the backslash) to print all repository packages in the search order of the package manager.

 #### TIP!

-The install guide (and all documentation) is available via 'kiss help'.
+The install guide (and all documentation) is available via `kiss help`.

 ```sh
 $ kiss help install